 Notes

-- Good Quality Chicken – If you’re already raising meat chickens, then you’ve already got a great quality chicken!
-If not, find a local farmer who’s raising and selling free-range, pastured chickens (especially if you can visit the farm and see their living conditions!).
+- Choose quality meat sources.
+If you're already raising meat chickens, then you've already got a great quality chicken!
+If not, find a local farmer who's raising and selling free-range, pastured chickens (especially if you can visit the farm and see their living conditions!).
 Not only will they be healthier for you, but they taste much better than store-bought chicken.